Jurassic World: Fallen Kingdom Teaser Has Chris Pratt Running for His Life

 The @JurassicWorld #FallenKingdom trailer debuts this Thursday.
 Retweet to get your reminder! pic.twitter.com/SF6JpvPMfY— Jurassic World (@JurassicWorld) December 4, 2017

-The first teaser for the sequel to Jurassic World is here and once again, "Life finds a way..."
+The new teaser for the sequel to Jurassic World is here and once again: "Life finds a way..."

 The high-octane teaser, which is just 15 seconds, is packed with drama and comes out five days before the first full trailer for Jurassic World: Fallen Kingdom debuts on Dec.
 7.